 Rob Mead is an environmental manager at Ingredion Incorporated, where he oversees environmental compliance for over 300 acres of a wet corn milling facility in Bedford Park.
 He also leads the company in its site sustainability programs, which focuses on energy and water conservation in both on-site and offsite locations.
 Rob strives to make Ingredion a leader in sustainable practices now and in the future.

 Academic Sector: Mark Potosnak

-Associate professor and chair of Environmental Science & Studies at DePaul University, Dr. Mark Potosnak has degrees from Harvard and Columbia Universities, and he was a fellow in the Advanced Study Program at the National Center for Atmospheric Research.
+Professor and Chair of Environmental Science & Studies at DePaul University, Dr. Mark Potosnak has degrees from Harvard and Columbia Universities, and he was a fellow in the Advanced Study Program at the National Center for Atmospheric Research.
 His research focuses on interactions between the plants and air quality.
 Specifically, he studies how trace gas emissions from plants affect atmospheric chemistry and how climate change will impact this interaction in the future.
 Dr. Potosnak also deploys low-cost air quality sensors to engage citizen scientists and to explore how spatial patterns of air quality within Chicago are related to socioeconomic drivers.

 Environmental Economist: Margaret Schneemann